johnnyboysydney/Portfolio_React/README.md

 ## Development

-Created with npx create-react-app, and hosted on GitHub It is very minimalist and simple which is quite different from my current portfolio which is huge.
+Created with npx create-react-app, and hosted on GitHub It is very minimalist and simple which is quite different from my current portfolio which is huge

 ## Installation